-To avoid permanent damage to the median nerve, early diagnosis and treatment is important.
+To avoid permanent damage to the median nerve, early diagnosis and treatment are important.
 A physical examination of the arms, shoulders, neck, arms, and hands will be carried out to gauge if the condition is related to day-to-day activities or an underlying disorder.
 Other conditions that mimic carpal tunnel syndrome will also be ruled out.

-The wrist will be checked for swelling, warmth, discoloration, and tenderness.
+The wrist will be checked for swelling, warmth, discolouration, and tenderness.
 Fingers will be tested for sensation.
 Muscles situated at the base of the hand will also be checked for signs of atrophy.
 Certain tests (i.e. the Tinel and Phalen’s tests) will also be performed to ensure an accurate diagnosis.
 In most cases, electrodiagnostic tests will be conducted to confirm the diagnosis.
 The speed of the nerve impulses will be measured by sending small electric shocks through electrodes placed on the wrist and hand on either side of the tunnel.
-This is called nerve conduction test (NCT).
+This is called a nerve conduction test (NCT).
 In electromyography (EMG), a fine needle will be inserted into the muscle and electrical activity will be viewed on a screen.
 The test is done to determine the severity of the median nerve damage.

 Minor cases of carpal tunnel syndrome are treated using nonsurgical methods.
 However, surgery is recommended when: